In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 Brass Coach

 Jason Tanksley is a Minnesota-based tubist, performer, and educator who serves as Instructor of Tuba at St. Olaf College.
-He combines high-level performance with mentorship, striving to make classical music inclusive and accessible while inspiring students to explore their own musical voices.
+He combines high-level performance with mentorship in a mission to make classical music inclusive and accessible to all, inspiring the next generation of musicians while encouraging them to explore their own musical voices.

 In addition to orchestral work, Tanksley is an active chamber musician, soloist, and recording artist, engaging in cross-genre collaborations and educational outreach that bring music to diverse audiences.
 From 2017 to 2019, he was awarded the Rosemary and David Good Fellowship with the Minnesota Orchestra through a national search.